salmafadlabdulrahman/salmafadlabdulrahman/README.md

 - 👨‍💻 All of my projects are available at [https://comfy-pithivier-78a241.netlify.app/](https://comfy-pithivier-78a241.netlify.app/)

-- 💬 Ask me about **Javascript, React, Tailwind, Figma**
+- 💬 Ask me about **Javascript, React, Tailwind, CSS, Figma**

 - 📫 How to reach me **salmafadlazzam@gmail.com**

-- ⚡ Fun fact **I love human languages as much as I love computer languages, I speak Arabic, English and Turkish fluently, and i'm currently learning Chinese and Korean**
+- ⚡ Fun fact **I love human languages as much as I love programming languages, I speak Arabic, English, and Turkish fluently, and i'm currently learning Chinese and Korean**

 <h3 align="left">Connect with me:</h3>
 <p align="left">